HomeArticlesGuideRecipe Math Guide

 Step 4: Dough Hydration Percentage

-Hydration percentage is the single most influential number in a bread or pizza dough formula, and it is really just a specific application of baker's percentage focused on one ingredient: water.
+Hydration percentage is the single most influential number in a bread or pizza dough formula.
+It's really just a specific application of baker's percentage focused on one ingredient: water.
 Hydration is calculated as water weight divided by flour weight, expressed as a percentage: (water weight ÷ flour weight) × 100.
-It directly determines how the finished dough behaves — lower hydration doughs (55–62%) are firmer, easier to shape by hand, and produce a tighter, more even crumb, while higher hydration doughs (68–80%+) are stickier and harder to handle but produce a more open, airy crumb with larger irregular holes, characteristic of artisan and Neapolitan-style breads.
+It directly shapes how the finished dough behaves.
+Lower hydration doughs (55-62%) are firmer, easier to shape by hand, and produce a tighter, more even crumb.
+Higher hydration doughs (68-80%+) get stickier and harder to handle but produce a more open, airy crumb with larger irregular holes, characteristic of artisan and Neapolitan-style breads.

 Worked example: A pizza dough recipe uses 500 grams of flour and 325 grams of water.